Steckschwein/steckschwein.github.io/content/post/2024/09/vcfe-23.0-over.md

 draft: false
 ---

-# VCFe 23.0 - It's been great - as always

 We are reflecting on a very special VCFe, as it marked the 10th (or 10 1/2th) birthday of the Steckschwein.